precice/tutorials/aste-turbine/README.md

 ## Setup

-This case is a simple usage scenario for.
-Some features offered by this case:
+This case is a simple usage scenario for ASTE.
+Some features demonstrated by this tutorial:

-* Mapping from finer grid to coarse grid.
+* Mapping from a fine grid (`0.009.vtk`) to a coarse grid (`0.01.vtk`).
 * Usage of ASTE partitioner.
 * Usage of ASTE mesh joiner.
 * Usage of ASTE Calculator for calculating a function on given mesh.